Howe of Fife RFC: History

 Previously, the club had two undefeated seasons in 2007 and 2008, earning them rights to promotion.
-The 1st XV are currently coached by Gavin Emerson.
-The captain is Jamie Thomson.
-The Howe run teams from Primary 3 level up to under-18 colts level.
+Stewart Lathangie currently coaches the 1st XV.
+The captain is Fraser Allan.
+The Howe runs teams from Primary 3 level up to under-18 Colts level.
 Many players have gone on to represent Fife, Caledonia, and Scotland at age grade level, with a handful going on to represent professional clubs.
-In 2007, current first XV Captain Chris Mason led the under-18 Howe of Fife squad to a unique treble winning both the school (as Bell Baxter High School) and the Club Scottish cups as well as the Scottish schools sevens cup.
+In 2007, current first XV Captain Chris Mason led the under-18 Howe of Fife squad to a unique treble, winning both the school (as Bell Baxter High School) and the Club Scottish cups as well as the Scottish schools' sevens cup.
 A number of the players involved in that team now play for the senior side.

 Howe Harlequins are the 1st XV Women's team, founded in 2014.
 The Duffus Park-based club have barely been in existence a few years but have been making massive strides in the women's game.
 In 2017, they won the BT National Division 2 Championship which promoted them into National 1.
 With the recent changes to the women's league names, they now start the 2018 season in the Tennent's Women's National League 1.
 The Harlequins originally got together as a way for women to keep fit through rugby.
 But with a competitive spirit growing, added to a developing skillset, the side started to play matches against other teams.
 Since then, the Harlequins haven't looked back.
 President Murdo Fraser paid tribute to the side after their title win.
 "Our women's team have shown that anything is possible and we are all very proud of the team and what they have achieved", he said at the time.

 In 2017 and 2018, the club was associated with the commemorations of the Battles of the Somme and Arras, including the Eric Milroy commemorative tournament.
 These Franco-Scottish events gave birth in February 2018 to the creation of the Auld Alliance Trophy, played every year as part of the six nations tournament.